vlang/vab/docs/docs.md

-So - for us to target the majority, we need the Android SDK and NDK that are both proprietary licensed in such a way that they prevent developers from modifying and re-distributing them - thus forcing developers to use Google's official (rather large) distributions of these developement kits.
+So - for us to target the majority, we need the Android SDK and NDK that are both proprietary licensed in such a way that they prevent developers from modifying and re-distributing them - thus forcing developers to use Google's official (rather large) distributions of these development kits.

 For historical reasons - the job of locating and using all the tools in the development kits is actually harder than it might appear at first sight